EMPYREAN

 BIOGRAPHY

 Jonathan B. Chambers was born to an affluent American family.
 His father died under suspicious circumstances when Jonathan was thirteen years old.
 Publicly reported information states that Thomas Chambers was a mutant who was unable to control his powers.
 Although his death reportedly came in a car crash, Thomas mysteriously aged at least thirty years in the short time preceding his death.
-Incidentally, at thirteen, Jonathan Chambers would have been manifesting his own bio-energy draining powers around this time.
+Incidentally, at thirteen, Jonathan Chambers would have been manifesting his own empathic siphon powers around this time.
 Jonathan also solely inherited the family estate upon his father's death.
 [X-Men Annual (2nd series) #2]

 Upon reaching adulthood, Jonathan used his father's tragic story to help launch a public reputation as a mutant rights personality, although like Charles Xavier he apparently concealed his own mutant status from the public.
 Chambers wrote two books on the subject, and frequently made rounds on the talk show circuit promoting his books and as a media scientist appearing as a counter-point to the rabble-rousing anti-mutant activists.
 He debated Graydon Creed of the Friends of Humanity on Nightline with Ted Koppel, and got hit by a chair on Geraldo.
 [X-Men Annual (2nd series) #2, X-Men Unlimited (1st series) #2]

 At their core, however, Chambers' actions seemed more opportunistic than altruistic.
-By absorbing power from other mutants, Chambers accumulated a storage of mutant energies in his body that only grew in strength over time.
-The Legacy Virus was incredibly convenient for Chambers and his own personal dreams of power, providing a legitimate and compelling reason for him to encourage other mutants to submit themselves to his energy-draining abilities.
+By absorbing pain from other mutants, Chambers accumulated a storage of mutant energies in his body that only grew in strength over time.
+The Legacy Virus was incredibly convenient for Chambers and his own personal dreams of power, providing a legitimate and compelling reason for him to encourage other mutants to submit themselves to his siphoning abilities.
 Chambers' ultimate goals were uncertain, but helping the virus's sufferers appeared to be only a means to an end for him, and he seemed to enjoy power too much to willingly give it up.

 The Brotherhood of Evil Mutants were the first mutants to seek haven with Empyrean, after their member Pyro began showing symptoms of the Legacy Virus.
 Their presence on the island invited a great deal of attention from several sources.
 Henry Peter Gyrich and Project: Wideawake already had concerns about Chambers, and borrowed DEA equipment to run surveillance on him and his island.
-Pyro had previously been a member of the officially-sponsored Freedom Force team, and two of that defunct unit were still in Wideawake's employ.
+Pyro had previously been a member of the officially-sponsored Freedom Force team, and two members of that defunct unit were still in Wideawake's employ.
 Gyrich sent Commando and Avalanche to interact with the Brotherhood and record Chambers' activities.
 Empyrean welcomed the agents to his resort after their entry was discovered, and they were reintroduced to the Brotherhood.

 Meanwhile, Nancy Alter was a member of Charles Xavier's "mutant underground" and reported the Brotherhood's presence to the X-Men.
 Cyclops brought the X-Men's Blue Strike Force to Empyrean Isle in order to gauge Chambers' intentions.
 While Cyclops, Beast and Rogue traded polite conversation with Empyrean in his resort, Gambit, Revanche and Psylocke attempted covert entry to the haven's sub-basements.
 Cyclops and Beast tried to question Chambers to get a better idea what his intentions were, but the media scientist was used to probing questions and continued to paint a benevolent (if not entirely convincing) picture of his activities.